rust-lang/const-eval/promotion.md

-Just like allowing `XREF` would be a problem because, by the inlining semantics, every user of `XREF` should get their own `Cell`; it would also be a problem to promote here because if that code getes executed multiple times (e.g. inside a loop), it should get a new `Cell` each time.
+Just like allowing `XREF` would be a problem because, by the inlining semantics, every user of `XREF` should get their own `Cell`; it would also be a problem to promote here because if that code gets executed multiple times (e.g. inside a loop), it should get a new `Cell` each time.

 ### Named locals